Early History of the Catawba-Wateree River

 On January 17, 1781, an elite British force chased the Patriot forces to the Broad River (the next river west of the Catawba River) at Cowpens, South Carolina.
 Although the Patriots seemed to be trapped with their backs against the Broad River, it was actually part of an elaborate plan to lure the British forces into a trap.
 The result was a decisive victory for the southern Continental Army and the Patriot militia.
 Morgan's army took 712 prisoners and decimated some of the best units in Cornwallis's army - the British Legion and the dragoons - which suffered an 86% casualty rate.
 Cowpens was a surprising victory that lifted Patriot morale and demoralized Loyalists and British forces.
 In the aftermath of Cowpens, British General Cornwallis ordered the main body of his army to burn their baggage and chase down the Patriot forces under General Morgan and General Greene, which had retired to the east side of the Catawba River near Charlotte.

-High water levels in the Catawba River and the presence of Patriot forces at the fords over the Catawba River, particularly Beatties Ford, Cowans Ford and Sherrills Ford, thwarted British efforts to chase down the Continental Army and forced the British to take time to regroup at Lincolnton, North Carolina between the Sourth Fork of the Catawba and the main branch of the Catawba River.
+High water levels in the Catawba River and the presence of Patriot forces at the fords over the Catawba River, particularly Beatties Ford, Cowans Ford and Sherrills Ford, thwarted British efforts to chase down the Continental Army and forced the British to take time to regroup at Lincolnton, North Carolina between the South Fork of the Catawba and the main branch of the Catawba River.

 On February 1, 1781, 5,000 British redcoats attempted to cross the Catawba at Cowans Ford from the Lincoln County (west) side, fighting several hundred patriots on the Mecklenburg County (east) side of the River.
-Although the British succeeded in crossing the Catawba, the Battle of Cowans Ford was a phyrric victory because the British lost many of their canon in the water crossing the Catawba, they incurred further casualties and the battle slowed the British pursuit of Patriot forces under Nathaniel Green and Daniel Morgan.
+Although the British succeeded in crossing the Catawba, the Battle of Cowans Ford was a pyrrhic victory because the British lost many of their canon in the water crossing the Catawba, they incurred further casualties and the battle slowed the British pursuit of Patriot forces under Nathaniel Green and Daniel Morgan.

 After a long chase Cornwallis, finally caught the Patriot forces at Guilford Court House, near Greensboro, North Carolina.
-Although the British defeated the Continental Army at Guilford Court House (for more information go to Guilford Court House), the series of battles from Kings Moutain to Guilford Court House so weakened Corwallis's army that he gave up on his attempts to pacify the Carolinas and withdrew to Yorktown, Virginia, to rest and refit.
+Although the British defeated the Continental Army at Guilford Court House (for more information go to Guilford Court House), the series of battles from Kings Mountain to Guilford Court House so weakened Corwallis' army that he gave up on his attempts to pacify the Carolinas and withdrew to Yorktown, Virginia, to rest and refit.
 This allowed Washington to trap and defeat Cornwallis at the Battle of Yorktown, which ultimately resulted in the British giving up their efforts to retain their American colonies.

 Settling the Catawba Basin - Canals, Railroads and Gold